ACCIDENTAL DEATH 1927

-William Nevin’s occupation was listed as “shop assistant” in the 1905 Electoral Roll for Denison, Tasmania, and his place of residence was the home of his parents, 236 Elizabeth-street, Hobart.
-By 1927 he was resident at 23 Newdegate Street, North Hobart (pictured below).
+William Nevin’s occupation was listed as “shop assistant” in the 1905 Electoral Roll for Denison, Tasmania, and his place of residence was the home of his parents, No. 236 Elizabeth-street, Hobart.
+By 1927 he was resident at the large property No.23-29 Newdegate Street, North Hobart (pictured below) which included two residences.
 At the time of his death, William was operating a horse and cart haulage and carrier business from the property at 23 Newdegate Street.
-Five of Thomas and Elizabeth Nevin’s adult children periodically resided there at varying intervals right into the 1950s – Mary Florence (May Nevin), George Ernest (Georgie Nevin), Thomas James (Sonny Nevin), Mary Ann (Minnie Nevin) and Albert Edward Nevin – where they maintained and trained race horses, stables and vegetable gardens.
+Five of Thomas and Elizabeth Nevin’s adult children periodically resided there at varying intervals right into the 1950s – Mary Florence Elizabeth (May Nevin), George Ernest (Georgie Nevin), Thomas James (Sonny Nevin), Mary Ann (Minnie Nevin) and Albert Edward Nevin – where they maintained and trained race horses, stables and vegetable gardens.

 Descendants remember William’s cartage business sign positioned at the gate next to the old house, visible in this photograph (sign on left) taken ca, 1933 of three of Thomas and Elizabeth Nevin’s grandchildren, the children of Albert and Emily Nevin: Hilda, on extreme left, with Willie and Margaret outside the front door.

 The house at 23 Newdegate St , North Hobart